robfatland/zero2x/Z2JH/redux.md

 2. Start the interactive shell; at which point define a resource group called **`$BASE-rg`**
 3. In the home directory create a `config.yaml` file for use by **`helm`**.

-Simplest is an empty file; or see the full notes for the 'dummy file with comments'; or one can be ambitious and use
+Simplest is an empty file; or see the full notes for the 'dummy file with comments'.
+To get a Jupyter environment pre-configured for data science use this for `config.yaml`:

 ```
 singleuser: